opensourceryclub/cppworkshop/README.md

 #define DOG_H
 ```

-This is a bit uncommon -- lines that have a # are instructions directly to
+This is a bit uncommon -- lines that start with # are instructions directly
-the compiler.
+to the compiler.
 In this case, we're telling it "is DOG_H" defined?
 If not,
-define it!"
-This is important because otherwise if multiple files include
+define it with the following!"
+This is important because otherwise if
-dog.hpp, you'd end up declaring the dog class multiple times.
+multiple files include dog.hpp, you'd end up declaring the dog class
+multiple times.

 ```cpp
 #include <string>